Poeh Museum: Di Wae Powa (They Come Back): return of historic Tewa pottery

-In 2012, the Poeh Cultural Center began converstions with the National Museum of the American Indian to develop a partnership focused on the return of pottery by Tewa artists that had been in the Smithsonian Institution's collection to its native homeland.
+In 2012, the Poeh Cultural Center began conversations with the National Museum of the American Indian to develop a partnership focused on the return of pottery by Tewa artists that had been in the Smithsonian Institution's collection to its native homeland.
 In 2019, 100 pots were brought to the Poeh Museum where they are on long term loan.
 The origin of the pots are from six Tewa pueblos: Nambé, Ohkay Owingeh (formerly San Juan), Santa Clara, Pojoaque, San Ildefonso, Tesuque.
 The pots had been dispersed to various private and institutional collections in the mid-19th to early 20th centuries after having been "acquired" by private collectors and anthropologists.
 The pots, which represent various designs and styles are now on long term exhibit at the Poeh under a co-stewardship agreement.

 Services

 The museum and cultural centre collections are also used for teaching and research by students.
 To promote this research activity, the museum has officially established links with many institutions such as the Southwest Association for Indian Arts (SWAIA), the Museum of Indian Arts and Culture, Santa Fe Indian School, the Institute of American Indian Arts, Northern New Mexico College, and the School for Advanced Research.
 An on-line access of archival, photographic, and permanent collection is also available for classroom training.
 This was facilitated under the National Endowment for the Arts Technology Program.
 This archive also provides information on the festivals of Pueblans, their dances, architecture, agriculture in addition to aspects related to economic development of Pojoaque.
 The museum archive holds about 10,000 photographs, ranging from early Edward S. Curtis prints to snapshots of contemporary Pueblan life.
 Approximately 5,000 of these images have been catalogued and digitized, and the remainder were expected to have been completed by the end of 2009.
 Its displays have included contemporary textiles, and these were complemented by weaving classes.

 To encourage local talent, the museum also provides free studio space to any Native American artist.

 The museum holds frequent art demonstrations and traditional dance festivals.
 The museum gift shop features art and gifts unique to Pueblo culture.